RainingComputers/whipFTP/README.md

 #### Windows:
 + Install Python (minimum required version: python3.6.3 for 10/7 and python3.4.0 for XP), download the [.zip](https://github.com/RainingComputers/whipFTP/releases/download/4.3/whipFTP_4.3_windows.zip) file and extract it.
 Run `install_dependencies.py` script to install dependencies.
 Now you can run `whipFTP.pyw` to launch the application.

+#### MacOS:
++ Not released yet.
+Use `git clone` or 'download zip', Install Python (minimum required version: python3.6.3).
+Run `install_dependencies.py` script to install dependencies.
+Now you can run `whipFTP.py` to launch the application.

 #### Other Linux distributions:
 + Install Python (minimum required version: python3.6.3), download the [.zip](https://github.com/RainingComputers/whipFTP/releases/download/4.3/whipFTP_4.3_linux.zip) file and extract it.
 Run `install_dependencies.py` script to install dependencies.
 Now you can run `whipFTP.py` to launch the application.